corrode/corrode.github.io/content/blog/ugly/index.md

 - `EnvParser` is responsible for parsing the entire input
 - `EnvConfig` stores the parsed key-value pairs

-Sorry, that I had to drag you through all of that, but it's much easier to show than to tell.
+Sorry that I had to drag you through all of that, but it's much easier to show than to tell.

 I skipped a few intermediate steps, but the idea is always the same: continuously look for wrinkles in the code and move more and more logic into the type system.